PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 .. todo::
     sign example pair for (dynamic) direction and (static) location sign examples for each axis direction, plane, and circular directionality
-        - should be doubled from the movement docs, not a new set of examples replace the placeholder image currently in the 'summary' section amend the angled circular directions image to include the top of the circle for each plane diagrams
+        - should be doubled from the movement docs and elsewhere, not a new set of examples amend the angled circular directions image to include the top of the circle for each plane? diagrams
         - full, detailed overview of axes and planes
+        - simple system of axes
         - combination of axes
         - angled planes (no circular direction)
         - top of a circle
-        - circular directions (including top of the circle) fill in missing descriptions references?
+        - circular directions (including top of the circle) use new images to replace the placeholders in axes and the symmetry review references?

 .. comment::